kristacannady/Model-View-Controller/README.md

 THEN I am signed out of the site
 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+## Contribution
+Made with ❤️ by Krista Cannady